Glossary Terms

 The check is a promise to pay the amount stated, and the bank cashes it to transfer the funds to the proper party.

-What Information Goes on a Personal Check?
+What Information Goes On A Personal Check?

 A personal check has some pre-printed information, including your name and sometimes your address if you like.